26 Weeks Pregnant: The 26th Week Of Pregnancy

 Pregnancy Week 26: What is happening with your baby?

-The development that is occurring at this stage may seem small and insignificant, but it is very important as your baby begins to prepare for his/her entry into the world.
-The nerves in the ears are developing and allowing your baby to respond more consistently to the sounds that he/she hears.
-Your baby is also continuing to swallow amniotic fluid which is causing his/her lungs to develop.
+The development that is occurring at this stage may seem small and insignificant, but it is very important as your baby prepares for delivery.
+The nerves in the ears are developing and allowing your baby to respond more consistently to sounds.
+Your baby is also continuing to swallow amniotic fluid which is fostering lung development.
 If you are having a little boy, his testicles have begun their descent into his scrotum.

 Pregnancy Week 26: What should you plan for this week?